Kintyre/ksconf/docs/source/dyn/cli.rst

     without user interaction.
 This can be used to push full configuration stanzas where you only have REST access and can't directly publish an app.
 In dry-run mode, the output of what would be pushed is shown.
-Keep in mind that ONLY the attributes present in the conf file will be pushed.
-Setting permissions is currently not supported.
+Keep in mind that ONLY the attributes present in the conf file are pushed.
+Therefore it's possible for the source .conf file to ultimately differ from what ends up on the server's .conf file.
+To avoid this, you could remove the object using '--delete' mode and then insert a new copy of the object.
+This will make the object unavailable for a short period of time.
+Be aware that, for consistency, the configs/conf-TYPE endpoint is used for this command.
+Therefore, a reload may be required for the server to use the published config settings.

     positional arguments:
       CONF                  Configuration file(s) to export settings from.